 The LGPS is a funded defined benefit plan, with the assets held in separate funds administered by East Riding of Yorkshire Council.
-The total contributions made for the year ended 31 July 2018 were £697,000, (2017 £780,631) of which employers' contributions totalled £552,000 (2017 £636,840) and employees' contributions totalled £145,000 (2017 £143,791).
-The agreed contribution rates were 20.5% for employers and range from 5.5% to 12.5% for employees, depending on salary.
-The employer's rate was fixed at 20.5% for three years ending on 31 March 2017 with an additional lump sum contribution payment of £138,000, giving an average "effective rate" of 27.6%.
-Following the 2016 triennial valuation future rates for the years ending 31st March have reduced and are as follows: 2018 - 23.7%; 2019 - 23.8% and 2020 - 23.8%.
+The total contributions made for the year ended 31 July 2019 were £732,000 (2018 £697,000) of which employers' contributions totalled £583,000 (2018 £552,000) and employees' contributions totalled £149,000 (2018 £145,000).
+The agreed contribution rates were 23.5 % for employers and range from 5.5% to 12.5% for employees, depending on salary.
+The employer's rate following the 2016 triennial valuation future rates for the years ending 31st March have reduced and are as follows: 2018 - 23.7%; 2019 - 23.8% and 2020 - 23.8%.

 The current valuation does not reflect the expected increase in benefits and therefore liability as a result of Guaranteed Minimum Pension ('GMP') equalisation between men and women which is required as a result of the removal of the Additional State Pension.
-Methodologies for a long-term solution are still being investigated by the Government as set out in the published (January 2018) outcome of the Government Consultation 'Indexation and Equalisation of GMP in Public Sector Pensions Schemes' and therefore the expected impact cannot be reliably estimated and consequently no provision/liability has been recognised
+Methodologies for a long-term solution are still being investigated by the Government as set out in the published (January 2018) outcome of the Government Consultation 'Indexation and Equalisation of GMP in Public Sector Pensions Schemes' and therefore the expected impact cannot be reliably estimated and consequently no provision/liability has been recognised.